xaverric/sls-tools/readme.md

         - define exact URL to call plus dtoIn
 - compare
     - suitable for fullExport comparison
-- dependency-manager
-    - checkout the GIT folders to specific path for every subApp in subAppList
-    - produce dependency list for the project
 - authorization
     - support oidc-plus4u-vault
     - store token for every uuApp individually into file system and reuse it if possible